If you're traveling, you will need a good water bottle. Here are our top picks!

-When you're packing for you international trip, there are a few things that are important to bring that you may not have thought about.
-One of those things is a good water bottle!
-There are a few reasons you will want to have one on hand, so make sure you do your research and pick the best one before you leave.
+When you're packing for you international trip, there are a few things that are important to bring — One of those things is a good water bottle!

-When selecting a water bottle, you want to go through the pros and cons of each.
-The pros and cons will be determined a lot by the area you are traveling to.
+But before you start shopping, you need to think about the pros and cons of where you'll be traveling.
 For example, if you're going somewhere hot, you will want to make sure you get an insulated water bottle because there's nothing worse than hot water in hot weather.
 If you're going somewhere cold, that's not something to spend extra money on.

 H2O Sport Water Bottle